HomeArticlesComparisonMD5 vs SHA-256 vs bcrypt

 Speed Extremely fast (~10 billion hashes/sec on GPU) Fast (~1 billion hashes/sec on GPU) Intentionally slow (~10,000 hashes/sec at cost 12)

-MD5 was designed by Ron Rivest in 1991 and was the dominant checksum and password hashing algorithm through the 2000s.
-It produces a 128-bit digest in nanoseconds — so fast that a single modern GPU (Nvidia RTX 4090) can compute approximately 164 billion MD5 hashes per second.
+MD5 was designed by Ron Rivest in 1991 and dominated checksum and password hashing through the 2000s.
+It produces a 128-bit digest in nanoseconds, so fast that a single modern GPU (Nvidia RTX 4090) can compute approximately 164 billion MD5 hashes per second.

-Why MD5 is broken for security.
-Collision attacks — finding two different inputs that produce the same MD5 output — were demonstrated by researchers in 2004 and fully automated by 2005.
-By 2008, researchers created a rogue SSL certificate by exploiting MD5 collisions in certificate authorities.
-The attack was practical on consumer hardware.
-MD5 is now on the explicit "do not use" list in every major security standard (NIST SP 800-131A, PCI DSS, OWASP).
+Collision attacks, finding two different inputs that produce the same MD5 output, were demonstrated by researchers in 2004 and fully automated by 2005.
+By 2008, researchers had created a rogue SSL certificate by exploiting MD5 collisions in certificate authorities, and the attack ran on ordinary consumer hardware.
+MD5 now sits on the explicit "do not use" list in every major security standard, including NIST SP 800-131A, PCI DSS, and OWASP.

-Password cracking.
-Even setting aside collision attacks, MD5 is unsuitable for passwords because of raw speed.
-An attacker who obtains an MD5 password hash can test every entry in the RockYou wordlist (14 million passwords) in under 1 millisecond.
-With rules and variations, billions of candidates are testable per second.
-The 2012 LinkedIn breach exposed 6.5 million unsalted SHA-1 hashes; a similar breach with MD5 would be cracked within seconds.
+Password cracking makes the case even without collision attacks.
+An attacker who obtains an MD5 password hash can test every entry in the RockYou wordlist, 14 million passwords, in under 1 millisecond.
+Add rules and variations, and billions of candidates become testable per second.
+The 2012 LinkedIn breach exposed 6.5 million unsalted SHA-1 hashes; a similar breach with MD5 would crack within seconds.

-Where MD5 still appears.
-MD5 checksums are still published alongside software downloads to catch transmission errors.
-In a non-adversarial context (you own both the file and the checksum and the threat is only accidental corruption), MD5 is technically sufficient.
-It is also used for non-cryptographic purposes: generating cache keys, deduplicating files in private storage, and hash maps where collision resistance is not a security requirement.
-For any of these, SHA-256 is equally fast from a user perspective and removes the security question entirely.
+MD5 still shows up in a few places.
+Checksums get published alongside software downloads to catch transmission errors, and in a non-adversarial context, where you own both the file and the checksum and the only threat is accidental corruption, MD5 works fine.
+It also handles non-cryptographic jobs: generating cache keys, deduplicating files in private storage, hash maps where collision resistance isn't a security requirement.
+For any of these, SHA-256 runs just as fast from a user's perspective and closes off the security question entirely.

-The verdict on MD5: use it nowhere in a security context.
-Replace legacy MD5 password hashes immediately — a common migration strategy is to re-hash the existing MD5 hash with bcrypt on first login and store the new hash going forward.
+The verdict on MD5 is straightforward: keep it out of any security context.
+Replace legacy MD5 password hashes right away.
+A common migration approach is re-hashing the existing MD5 hash with bcrypt on first login and storing the new hash going forward.

-SHA-256 is part of the SHA-2 family, standardised by NIST in 2001.
-It produces a 256-bit digest (64 hex characters) with no known collisions.
-SHA-256 underpins virtually every security-critical system in modern infrastructure: TLS certificate fingerprinting, code signing, digital signatures, HMAC authentication, and blockchain proof-of-work.
+SHA-256 belongs to the SHA-2 family, standardised by NIST in 2001.
+It produces a 256-bit digest (64 hex characters) with no known collisions, and it underpins nearly every security-critical system in modern infrastructure: TLS certificate fingerprinting, code signing, digital signatures, HMAC authentication, blockchain proof-of-work.

-Where SHA-256 is the right tool.
-SHA-256 is designed for integrity and authentication — verifying that data has not been altered.
-It is deterministic (same input → same output), collision resistant, and fast enough to process large files or high-frequency network traffic without becoming a bottleneck.
-Practical uses:
+SHA-256 fits jobs built around integrity and authentication, verifying that data hasn't been altered.
+It's deterministic, collision resistant, and fast enough to process large files or high-frequency network traffic without becoming a bottleneck.
+A few practical uses:

-• File integrity. sha256sum file.tar.gz on Linux produces a digest you can publish alongside a download.
-Downloaders verify the computed digest matches the published one.
+• File integrity. sha256sum file.tar.gz on Linux produces a digest you can publish alongside a download, and downloaders verify the computed digest against the published one.

 • Digital signatures.
 TLS 1.3 mandates SHA-256 for certificate signatures.
-Your browser's HTTPS padlock relies on SHA-256 to verify the server certificate has not been forged.
+Your browser's HTTPS padlock depends on SHA-256 to verify the server certificate hasn't been forged.

 • HMAC-SHA256.
 The standard for API request signing (AWS Signature Version 4, GitHub webhook signatures, Stripe webhook verification).
-The HMAC construction uses a secret key so that an attacker without the key cannot forge a valid MAC.
+The HMAC construction uses a secret key so an attacker without the key can't forge a valid MAC.

 • Blockchain.
 Bitcoin's proof-of-work and transaction IDs use double-SHA-256.
 Ethereum uses Keccak-256.

-Why SHA-256 fails for passwords.
-Speed is SHA-256's strength for data integrity and its fatal weakness for passwords.
+Speed is SHA-256's strength for data integrity, and its fatal weakness for passwords.
 A modern GPU computes approximately 1 billion SHA-256 hashes per second.
-If an attacker obtains a SHA-256 password hash, they can test every entry in common wordlists, every 8-character alphanumeric combination, and every known password pattern from previous breaches in minutes to hours.
-Adding a random salt (stored alongside the hash) defeats rainbow tables but does nothing to slow per-hash computation speed.
+Get hold of a SHA-256 password hash and an attacker can test every entry in common wordlists, every 8-character alphanumeric combination, and every known password pattern from previous breaches within minutes to hours.
+A random salt stored alongside the hash defeats rainbow tables, but does nothing to slow per-hash computation speed.
 The attacker still tests 1 billion candidates per second per GPU.

-bcrypt was designed by Niels Provos and David Mazières in 1999 specifically for password hashing.
-Its core insight: password hashing should be slow — tunable slow — so that the cost of brute-force remains high even as hardware improves.
+Niels Provos and David Mazières designed bcrypt in 1999 specifically for password hashing, built around one core insight: password hashing should be slow, tunably slow, so brute-force stays expensive even as hardware improves.

-The cost factor. bcrypt's work factor (cost) is an integer that controls the number of iterations: the algorithm performs 2^cost key schedule rounds.
+bcrypt's work factor (cost) is an integer controlling the number of iterations, and the algorithm performs 2^cost key schedule rounds.
 At cost 10, hashing takes approximately 100ms on a modern server.
 At cost 12, approximately 250ms.
 At cost 14, approximately 1 second.
-An attacker testing 1 billion passwords per second against MD5 can test only about 4,000 passwords per second against bcrypt at cost 12 (on the same hardware).
-The cost factor can be increased over time as hardware improves — OWASP recommends re-evaluating every two years.
+An attacker testing 1 billion passwords per second against MD5 can manage only about 4,000 passwords per second against bcrypt at cost 12 on the same hardware.
+You can raise the cost factor over time as hardware improves; OWASP recommends re-evaluating every two years.

-Built-in salting. bcrypt generates a cryptographically random 128-bit salt for every hash and embeds it in the output string.
-The 60-character output encodes the algorithm version, cost factor, salt, and hash in a single self-contained string.
-During verification, the function extracts the salt and cost from the stored string and re-hashes the candidate — no separate storage needed.
-Two identical passwords hashed with bcrypt produce different outputs, making rainbow tables completely useless.
+bcrypt generates a cryptographically random 128-bit salt for every hash and embeds it in the output string.
+That 60-character output encodes the algorithm version, cost factor, salt, and hash in a single self-contained string.
+During verification, the function pulls the salt and cost from the stored string and re-hashes the candidate, so no separate storage is needed.
+Two identical passwords hashed with bcrypt produce different outputs, which makes rainbow tables completely useless against it.

-The 72-byte limit. bcrypt processes only the first 72 bytes of input; anything beyond is silently discarded.
-For most real-world passwords this is not an issue (the median password is under 20 characters).
-For systems that explicitly encourage long passphrases, the standard mitigation is to pre-hash the password with SHA-256 (producing a 32-byte value) before passing to bcrypt.
-This requires care: some bcrypt implementations treat a null byte in the pre-hashed output as a string terminator, so use the hex or base64 representation of the SHA-256 digest rather than raw bytes.
+There's a catch though: bcrypt processes only the first 72 bytes of input, and anything beyond gets silently discarded.
+Most real-world passwords never hit this limit (the median password runs under 20 characters).
+For systems that explicitly encourage long passphrases, the standard fix is pre-hashing the password with SHA-256, producing a 32-byte value, before passing it to bcrypt.
+Take care here: some bcrypt implementations treat a null byte in the pre-hashed output as a string terminator, so use the hex or base64 representation of the SHA-256 digest rather than raw bytes.

-bcrypt vs Argon2id.
-Argon2id won the Password Hashing Competition in 2015 and is OWASP's first recommendation for new systems as of 2026.
-Argon2id adds a configurable memory cost parameter (the algorithm requires a minimum amount of RAM per hash), making it resistant to GPU attacks that parallelise thousands of low-memory bcrypt computations.
-OWASP's current minimum configuration for Argon2id: memory 19 MiB, iterations 2, parallelism 1.
-For new systems, implement Argon2id.
-For existing systems using bcrypt at cost 12+, migration is non-urgent — bcrypt remains secure in practice.
+Argon2id won the Password Hashing Competition in 2015 and stands as OWASP's first recommendation for new systems as of 2026.
+It adds a configurable memory cost parameter, requiring a minimum amount of RAM per hash, which resists GPU attacks that parallelise thousands of low-memory bcrypt computations.
+OWASP's current minimum configuration for Argon2id runs memory 19 MiB, iterations 2, parallelism 1.
+Implement Argon2id for new systems.
+For existing systems already on bcrypt at cost 12 or higher, migration isn't urgent since bcrypt remains secure in practice.

-bcrypt in the wild.
-PHP's password_hash() defaults to bcrypt.
-Node.js's bcrypt and bcryptjs libraries are widely used.
+bcrypt shows up everywhere in production.
+PHP's password_hash() defaults to it.
+Node.js's bcrypt and bcryptjs libraries see wide use.
 Spring Security defaults to bcrypt at cost 10.
-PostgreSQL's pgcrypto extension includes bcrypt.
-If your framework provides a password hashing helper, use it — framework defaults are usually correct and save you from implementation errors.
+PostgreSQL's pgcrypto extension includes it too.
+If your framework ships a password hashing helper, use it.
+Framework defaults are usually correct and save you from implementation errors.

 When to Use MD5

 In every case, ask whether SHA-256 would work instead.
-SHA-256 is just as fast from a human perspective, has no known weaknesses, and removes any future security question.
-The only reason to choose MD5 is when an external system forces your hand.
+It runs just as fast from a human perspective, carries no known weaknesses, and removes any future security question.
+The only real reason to pick MD5 is when an external system forces your hand.

 When to Use SHA-256

-Do not use raw SHA-256 for passwords even with a salt.
+Don't use raw SHA-256 for passwords even with a salt attached.
 The speed that makes it excellent for data integrity makes it dangerous for password storage.

 When to Use bcrypt

-Use a cost factor of at least 12 on server hardware in 2026.
-Benchmark on your actual production hardware — a cost factor that takes 250ms on a dedicated server may take 2 seconds on a shared virtual machine with limited CPU allocation.
+Use a cost factor of at least 12 on server hardware in 2026, and benchmark on your actual production hardware.
+A cost factor that takes 250ms on a dedicated server might take 2 seconds on a shared virtual machine with limited CPU allocation.

 Our Verdict

-For passwords: use bcrypt at cost 12+ (or Argon2id for new systems).
+The rules here are simple.
+For passwords, use bcrypt at cost 12 or higher, or Argon2id for new systems.
 Never MD5.
 Never raw SHA-256.
-The history of credential breaches — LinkedIn, RockYou, Adobe, Yahoo — is largely a history of password databases hashed with fast algorithms.
-Do not add your application to that list.
+The history of credential breaches, LinkedIn, RockYou, Adobe, Yahoo, is largely a history of password databases hashed with fast algorithms.
+Don't add your application to that list.

-For data integrity, signatures, and MACs: use SHA-256.
-It has no known weaknesses, is universally supported, and is the standard for TLS, code signing, HMAC, and blockchain.
-Use HMAC-SHA256 when authentication (not just integrity) is needed.
+For data integrity, signatures, and MACs, use SHA-256.
+It carries no known weaknesses, has universal support, and stands as the standard for TLS, code signing, HMAC, and blockchain.
+Reach for HMAC-SHA256 specifically when authentication, not just integrity, is needed.

-For MD5: the only legitimate reason is legacy compatibility or non-adversarial deduplication.
-If you can choose, choose SHA-256 instead.
+For MD5, the only legitimate reason left is legacy compatibility or non-adversarial deduplication.
+If you get to choose, choose SHA-256 instead.

 The Hash Generator lets you compute MD5, SHA-256, SHA-512, and other digests instantly to understand output formats and test implementations.